-MARD: Ministry of Agriculture and Rural Development; DAH: Department of Animal Health; DLP: Department of Livestock Production; Sub-DAHLP: Sub-Department of Animal Health and Livestock Production; DARD: Department of Agriculture and Rural Development, agencies level 1 and 2: local drugstores.
+The results are presented in three parts: 1) structural position of the stakeholders; 2) technical and social capital of stakeholders; and 3) factors influencing the implementation of new regulations.

 Structural position of the stakeholders within the veterinary drug value chain

 The veterinary drug value chain, as mapped during the FGD, was revised three times during semi-structured interviews.
-Figure 1 shows the result.
-There was no difference in chain structure between respondents from North and South Vietnam.
+Figure 1 shows the result of the mapping.
+From our interviews, there was no difference in chain structure between respondents from North and South Vietnam.
 Finished products are imported or made in Vietnam using imported components.
 They are then distributed either directly to farmers or through agencies.
 An agency was defined by the participants as a shop selling drugs, agricultural equipment, or animal feed and owned by a veterinarian.
-Agencies 1 and 2 differ in size, source of supply (level-1 agencies are directly connected to drug companies, whereas supply-level-2 agencies consumers).
+Agencies 1 and 2 differ in size, source of supply (level-1 agencies are directly connected to drug companies, veterinarians and farmers and sometimes provide level-2 agencies, whereas level-2 agencies target mostly small-scale farmers).
+Both types of agencies must be run by a veterinary technician that owns a veterinary college or an intermediate degree representing two to three years of study or by a veterinarian with a university degree.
+They often receive the help of their spouse or other personnel that does not necessarily have the qualifications.
+In our study two agencies level-1 were run by veterinarians that have a doctorate in veterinary medicine and two were run by veterinary technicians.
 A third level was occasionally reported by participants, but as it differed between interviews, it was not included in the figure.
+Private veterinarians in Vietnam are stakeholders called veterinarians by other participants or themselves, with a university, college degree, or without any degree but with some experiences in veterinary medicine.
 The end users were identified as three types of farms with different input and output sources: integrated farms (contracts with integrators), family commercial farms (private farms), and household farms (backyard farms).
 VietGAHP (Vietnamese Good Animal Husbandry Practices) farms were certified under the same-named standards.
 We defined veterinarians as veterinarians who worked for an agency or independently that provided farmers with direct advice and drugs.
-Technicians were veterinarians employed by a company.
+Company veterinarians or technicians were stakeholders employed by a company (pharmaceutical, feed, alternative feed, or integrator) with a university degree in veterinary medicine or college degree in a technique (veterinary technician, feed technician, …).
 Their roles are described in Supplementary Material 3.

 Interactions among the identified stakeholders varied.
-The agencies charge a fee for drugs, feed, and materials, but they also offer farmers free advice.
+The agencies charge a fee for drugs, feed, and materials, but they also offer advice to farmers.
 These interactions can be facilitated through a contract between farmers, agencies, and distributors.
-In this case, they receive preferential pricing and benefits if they purchase or sell a certain number of drugs.
+In this case, these agencies receive preferential pricing and benefits if they purchase or sell a certain number of drugs.
 The interactions can also take place across a network of farms, in which a technician employed by an integrator provides the farm with drugs and advice.